 The goal of the project is to educate about West Nile Virus and Encephalitis prevention, detection, and treatment.
-This program is designed to track progression of the virus within the community and enhances existing interventions regarding WNV community education and community surveillance.
+This program is designed to track the progression of the virus within the community and enhances existing interventions regarding WNV community education and community surveillance.
 In addition, surveillance and testing, of both mosquitoes and birds for West Nile Virus from vulnerable areas, was conducted.
 Mosquito kits and education were created and disseminated to the public.
 Information was distributed throughout the county, including the MCHD booth at the Mercer County Fair.
 A public informational tri-fold poster set was displayed throughout the season.
-In 2022 and 2023, several mosquito batches tested positive for WNV.
-There were 50+ mosquito batches collected each year.
-No birds collected tested positive in 2022 or 2023.
+In 2024 there were 23 batches of mosquitos tested with no positives.
+2 birds were tested for WNV, with one being positive and one being negative.